daniel-wolfson/nest-microservice-template/docs/login-validation.md

     @MinLength(8, { message: 'Password must be at least 8 characters long' })
     @MaxLength(128, { message: 'Password must not exceed 128 characters' })
     @Matches(/^(?=.*[a-z])(?=.*[A-Z])(?=.*\\d).*$/, {
-        message: 'Password must contain at least one lowercase letter, one uppercase letter, and one number' })
+        message: 'Password must contain at least one lowercase letter, one uppercase letter, and one number', })
     password: string;
 }